Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 </div>

 We can verify this without looking at the actual stats by looking at the jumps in these line graphs.
 We  will also want to take a look at some statistics to see if there is anything else we can understand.
-Let's answer a few questions:
+Let's answer a couple of questions:

 1. Are certain reps more efficient with phone calls?
 2. Are certain reps more efficient with customers?